Is Your Home Really an Investment?

 There’s also the fact that renting means you don’t lose a bunch of money if you’re forced to sell your home during a downturn.
 On the other hand, if you manage to stay in your home and ride out market events and real estate downturns, you can build enough equity in your home that it can be used during retirement.
 Even if you only break even (or even if you lose overall) on the home, it can be a forced-savings vehicle that has the potential to provide you with a large amount of capital when you sell.

 It can also be a place to live rent-free in your retirement years (you might still need to pay property taxes, however), or you can use a reverse mortgage to access the equity to close a retirement income gap.
 You won’t see those options when you rent.

 Rather than viewing your primary residence as an investment, consider other reasons to buy.
 Perhaps you want a place to call your own, build equity, and put down roots in a community.
 These are all good reasons to buy!
 Conversely, if you think you will have a more mobile lifestyle, it can make more sense to rent, even if you aren’t building equity.
 As long as you make other provisions for planning for your future, renting can be a viable option, depending on the local market and your long-term lifestyle goals.

 Finally, if you want to turn your home into a true investment, you need to do something other than live in it.
-Renting it out after you move or using it to make money via Airbnb can be ways to actually see a return on your home purchase.
+Renting it out after you move or using it to make money via Airbnb can be ways actually to see a return on your home purchase.

 But if you’re just living there, don’t count on it providing big investment returns.